 “What about bought data?” asked Mike Piddock.

-“You need to be very careful that the person you are buying the list from is allowed to use that data and has been compliant,” said Anita Bapat.
+“You need to be very careful that the person you are buying the list from is allowed to use that data and has been GDPR aware,” said Anita Bapat.
 “When you then market to that list you need to explain who you are and offer an opt-out option at that stage.
 Always check the context in which you have collected that information.
 What notice did that organisation give when collecting that data?
 If it doesn’t match up, you may have to go back and make that data compliant retrospectively.”

 Anita shared a story about a major international business who were fined after sending out an email asking if people were happy to receive emails from them.
 They were trying to ensure they received consent, but these same people had previously opted out of receiving emails, so the company were fined by the regulators.
 “If you are not sure about where you got the information, don’t use it,” said Anita.